INSTRUCTIONS for FELT & INSERT (Korkers(TM)) Style Boots:

 1 – Clean boot or shoe thoroughly.
 Must be 100% Dry!!

 2 – Set a pattern you like with Rock Tread Discs.
 We recommend at least 8 per boot.
-Place the discs evenly for even footing and wear while you run in the rivers.
+Place the discs evenly for even footing and wear whilst you run in the rivers!
+See sample patterns below

 3 – Set small pilot hole, do not make a big hole, just break the rubber.
 On felt go a ½ inch deep one time, should be enough to get the screw started (again, must be dry!)
 Put your drill torque setting to 50% or less, this will prevent you from over tightening.